loganmeetsworld/kiq/README.md

 If you're interesting in developing with the code, use git to clone this repo:
 `git clone https://github.com/loganmeetsworld/kiq.git`

+The tests can be run from the terminal with the command `rspec`.
+This repo is also set up with Travis CI, so you can see the build status [here](https://travis-ci.org/loganmeetsworld/kiq).

 ## Sample Input and Output
 ```
 > kiq project Awesome_Sauce 500